hearondale/retro-drugs/README.md

 # retro-drugs
-FiveM resource that adds opportunity to deal drugs to NPCs
+FiveM resource that adds opportunity to deal drugs to NPCs with NPC Voice lines